engineerbekir/engineerbekir/README.md

 ### Hi, I'm Bekir 👋

 ## 👨🏼‍✈️ About Me
-- I do content on design and development
+- I do content on design and development with Python and C/C++ pragramming language
 - 🌱 I’m currently learning ...
 - 📫 How to reach me: bekirozturk95@hotmail.com